Lead Hill High School: Academics

 Lead Hill High School is accredited by the Arkansas Department of Education (ADE) and the assumed course of study follows the Smart Core curriculum developed by the ADE.
 Students complete regular coursework and exams and may select Advanced Placement (AP) courses and exam with the opportunity to receive college credit.
 They are located in Lead Hill, in North Central Arkansas nestled along Bull Shoals Lake just 40 minutes south of Branson, Missouri.

+Extracurricular Activities

 Athletics

 The Lead Hill High School mascot and athletic emblem is the tiger with red and white serving as the school colors.

 The Lead Hill Tigers compete in interscholastic activities within the 1A Classification—the state's smallest classification—via the 1A 1 East Conference, as administered by the Arkansas Activities Association.
-The Tigers field teams in golf (boys/girls), basketball (boys/girls), track and field (boys/girls), baseball, softball, and cheer.
+The Tigers field teams in golf (boys/girls), basketball (boys/girls), track and field (boys/girls), baseball, softball, archery (boys/girls), cheer.
+As of March 2025, the Lead Hill Band has officially joined the AAA, as a part of the Arkansas School Band and Orchestra Association (ASBOA).

-Future

-Lead Hill High School plans on introducing a new school flag with the help of the 2022-2023 Student Ambassadors.
-The plan was introduced by Nathan Smith (10th), an amateur vexillologist, who has also proposed a flag for Harrison, Arkansas.
-The school district approved of Nathans proposal and are currently in the process of incorporating the flag.
+Programs & Clubs

+Lead Hill High School offers many programs and Clubs to choose from, though, they may change from time to time.
+Some programs have been with Lead Hill for decades, and some have gone.
+Below is a list of programs that the Lead Hill High School has to offer, both formerly and currently (as of March 2025):